Seafloor magnetic stripes: look again

 Notice that the start and end positions, and the "Cretaceous Normal Superchron" have normal polarity.

 If the continents were rapidly divided and seafloor spreading occurred quickly, as described in the Shock Dynamics theory (www.newgeology.us), then the geomagnetic field would have been in a state of normal polarity at the time.
-Reversals would have been momentary oscillations caused by some aspect of the movement of the continents.
-That aspect appears to be related to the formation of mountain ranges.
+Reversals would have been momentary oscillations caused by movement of the continents and the formation of mountain ranges.

 "The secular variation of the core field is generally characterized by smooth variations, sometimes interrupted by abrupt changes, named geomagnetic jerks.
 The origin of these events, observed and investigated for over three decades, is still not fully understood."
 "The large Sumatra earthquake from December 2004 has revived interest in the discussion of a suggested correlation between earthquakes and geomagnetic jerks."(Mandea, 2010)